dorkbox/SystemTray/README.md

       been removed from the jar)
 ```
 ```
-Note: This project was heavily influence by the excellent Lantern project,
+Note: This project was heavily influenced by the excellent Lantern project,
       *Many* thanks to them for figuring out AppIndicators via JNA. https://github.com/getlantern/lantern
 ```
 ```
 Note: Gnome-shell users will experience an extension install to also support this
       functionality.
-Additionally, a shell restart is necessary for the extension to be noticed by the shell.
-You can disable the restart behavior if you like, and the 'system tray' functinality will be picked up on log out/in, or a manual restart.
+Additionally, a shell restart is necessary for the extension to be registered by the shell.
+You can disable the restart behavior if you like, and the 'system tray' functionality will be picked up on log out/in, or a system restart.

       Also, screw you gnome-project leads, for making it such a pain-in-the-ass to do something so incredibly simple and basic.